KhuongApLuc/SSD300-in-face-detection-with-pytorch/README.md

 - Training: 100 epochs, batch_size=8<br>
 - Framework: Pytorch</p>

-<p>- Threshold is set up at 0.1 (low).You can try another threshold to be suitable with your task by edit in run.py </p>
+<p>- Threshold is set up at 0.1 (low).You can try another threshold to be suitable with your task by edit in run.py<br>
+- Remember to edit link to file/model/direct when using </p>